Erixonich/PlSQLParser/README.md

-Project created for spliting Oracle DB package in separate functions and procedures for purpose of tracking their changes via version control system.
+Project created for spliting Oracle DB packages in separate functions and procedures for purpose of tracking their changes via version control system.